Generics and TypeVar in Python: Static Analysis Workflows & CI Integration

 def process(self, value: T_contra) -> None: ...

-# Safe assignment due to covariance
+# Safe assignment due to covariance: Producer[str] is a subtype of Producer[object]

 def read_data(src: Producer[object]) -> object: